 The Campus Biotech provides a unique environment to combine cutting-edge non-invasive brain stimulation techniques with EEG, MRI and/or VR in a sequentially, simultaneously, or interleaved fashion.

 Multimodality allows a better in-depth understanding of brain mechanisms and function.
 Involving imaging during brain stimulation helps to better understand the effects of brain stimulation and their underlying mechanisms, while adding NIBS to conventional functional imaging adds the possibility to address a causality between brain areas and behavioral functions.

 MEET THE TEAM

-Scientific supervision of the NMOD facility is performed by Prof. Anne-Lise GIRAUD (UNIGE), and Prof. Friedhelm HUMMEL (EPFL).
+Scientific supervision of the NMOD facility is performed by Prof. Sophie Schwartz (UNIGE) and Prof. Friedhelm Hummel (EPFL).

 An overview of the equipment available for experiments

 Click here for the complete list of neuromodulation equipment available at Campus Biotech.

 A few examples of various projects performed at the Human Neuroscience Platform

 Please contact us for specific inquiries, project applications or additional information on the facility.